LewisJohnson/unity-ui-examples/Assets/ScreenSpace/Offset/README.md

 # Offest UI
 ![Example demo gif](https://github.com/LewisJohnson/unity-ui-examples/blob/master/Assets/Offset/readme-gif.gif)

+### Description
-This UI is inspired by games such as No Man's Sky and Destiny, where the UI offsets to the Joystick/Mouse movement.
+This UI example is inspired by games such as No Man's Sky and Destiny, where the UI offsets to the Joystick/Mouse movement.
+The black bars included are optional as the container is offset, not the children individually.

 ### Supported aspect ratios
 * 5:4